WCW Pro

 WCW Pro is an American televised wrestling show that was presented by World Championship Wrestling (WCW).
 Along with WCW WorldWide, it was part of the WCW Disney tapings.
-The rights to WCW Pro now belong to WWE and 161 episodes of Mid-Atlantic Championship Wrestling are available for streaming on the WWE Network.
+The rights to WCW Pro now belong to WWE and 161 episodes of Mid-Atlantic Championship Wrestling are available for streaming on NBCUniversal's Peacock in the United States and the WWE Network in international markets.

 History

 Mid-Atlantic Championship Wrestling (1958–1986)

-WCW Pro started off as Mid-Atlantic Championship Wrestling, one of two official weekly syndicated wrestling programs presented by Jim Crockett Promotions (the other was World Wide Wrestling, which in its final form was named WCW WorldWide).
+WCW Pro started off as Mid-Atlantic Championship Wrestling, one of two weekly syndicated wrestling programs presented by Jim Crockett Promotions (the other was World Wide Wrestling, which in its final form was named WCW WorldWide).
 It started airing in 1958.

 NWA Pro Wrestling/WCW Pro Wrestling (1986–1994)

-After the merger of JCP and Georgia Championship Wrestling in 1986, the show was renamed NWA Pro Wrestling.
+After the merger of JCP and Georgia Championship Wrestling, in 1986 the show was renamed NWA Pro Wrestling.
 It was later renamed WCW Pro Wrestling in December 1990 after Turner Broadcasting bought JCP in 1988.

 New York and Chicago editions (1990–1993)

 In 1990, a hybrid edition of WCW Pro Wrestling began airing over WPIX in New York City and WGN-TV in Chicago; these two shows featured the same matches as the national version, but with wraparound segments localized for the specific markets inserted.

 Jim Ross and Paul E. Dangerously hosted WPIX's WCW Pro New York.
 In late-September 1991, the New York version moved to WCBS-TV where the show aired in a late-night Saturday slot.
 However, after only a few weeks, the local version was dropped and WCBS-TV replaced it with the national version of the show.
 In April 1992, WCW Pro was replaced in New York altogether by WCW WorldWide (the show that WCW Pro New York replaced two years earlier on WPIX), which stayed on WCBS-TV for the next five years.
 WPXN-TV later picked up WCW Pro for its lineup, airing the show from 1996 until its cancellation.

 WCW Pro Chicago was hosted by Tony Schiavone and veteran WGN sports broadcaster Jack Brickhouse.
 This show was also simulcast on WGN's national feed.
 Sometime in 1991, Brickhouse would leave commentary on the Chicago version to host his own segment on the program, "Brickhouse Bonus", and Larry Zbyszko took over Jack's old spot on commentary.
 WCW Pro Chicago would last until 1993.